Dragon Ball Z: Dead Zone: Europe and Malaysia

 AB Groupe, a French company that holds the license to the Dragon Ball franchise in most of Europe, licensed and dubbed the film, which they re-titled In Pursuit of Garlic.
 This dub featured a voice cast that was unknown for years, but it is now believed that English-speaking voice actors in France were involved with this dub.
 In Pursuit of Garlic aired on TV in the Netherlands, the United Kingdom, and Ireland, and was sold on DVD in the Netherlands by Bridge Entertainment Group in 2003.

 Speedy Video, a Malaysian-based company, released the film on Video CD, here subtitled The Vengeance of the Demon King.
 Speedy also released the Pioneer English adaptation on VCD.
-Both the AB Groupe and Speedy dubs are notoriously known for inaccurate translations (e.g. Piccolo was called "Big Green" in the AB Groupe dub) and dialogue that did not fit the mouth flaps.

 Critical reception

 GameFan magazine reviewed the DVD release in 1998 and gave it a B− rating.